MasDennis/rajawali3d.org/src/content/getting-started/0.9/11-particles/index.md

-All the files can been found in the [Rajawali Example project](https://github.com/MasDennis/RajawaliExamples) but it’ll outline the most important things here.
+All the files can been found in the [Rajawali Example project](https://github.com/MasDennis/RajawaliExamples) but it'll outline the most important things here.

 In this particle system class we add another `FloatBuffer` in which the velocity vectors are stored for each particle.
 The position, texture coords, normals, etc for each individual particle are stored in arrays and the converter to either `FloatBuffers` or `ShortBuffers`:
 ```